DexerTDP/articles/2025/Ambivalent - July.md

 _'This is the end, My only friend, the end'_

-Now you know what caused me to retire from hacking.
+Now you know what caused me to retire from hacking in August 2016.

 <ins>Afterword</ins>